-- Invoke the setlocale subroutine in the following manner: setlocale(LC ALL, "") - Use the regcomp, regexec, or regerror subroutine. - 16.
+• Invoke the setlocale subroutine in the following manner:

+- Use the regcomp, regexec, or regerror subroutine. - 16.
 Does the program ask the user for affirmative/negative responses?

-Invoke the setlocale subroutine in the following manner:
+• Invoke the setlocale subroutine in the following manner:

 - Put the prompt in the message catalog.
-Use the catopen and catgets subroutines to retrieve the catalog and display the prompt. - Use the rpmatch subroutine to match the user's response. - See the Chapter 7, "Message Facility," on page 153 for more information. - 17.
+Use the catopen and catgets subroutines to retrieve the catalog and display the prompt. - Use the rpmatch subroutine to match the user's response. - 17.
 Does the program use special box-drawing characters?
-If yes:

 - Do not use code set-specific box-drawing characters. - Instead use the box-drawing characters and attributes specified in the terminfo file. - 18.
 Does the program perform culture-specific or locale-specific processing that is not addressed here?

-If yes: - Externalize the culture-specific modules.
+- Externalize the culture-specific modules.
 Do not make them part of the executable program. - Load the modules at run time using subroutines provided by the system, such as the load subroutine. - If the system does not provide such facilities, link them statically but provide them in a modular fashion.